Are you familiar with the art of book folding? Here are step-by-step instructions to transform a book into a work of art.

 Okay….you get the picture.

-But with a little paper folding, this book becomes something that looks more like this.
+But with a little book folding, these simple pages transform into something that looks more like this.

 It’s the state of Kentucky.